seosgithub/BooJS/README.md

 A simple tool that allows you to execute javascript in the command line as if you were in a browser.
 Built on-top of [PhantomJS](phantomjs.org) and acts as a well-behaved unix tool.

+# Why is this different than NodeJS?
+They are for different things.
+BooJS gives you the full DOM, you can call `document` in BooJS and import arbitrary browser javascript libraries.

+# Setup
 ```sh
 #Setup
 gem install boojs